Swing Doors & Automatic Swing Doors

 Where are Swing Doors installed?

 Swing Doors can be installed in most buildings such as hospitals, hotels, public buildings, shopping centers and many other entrance and exit types.
-If there is not a lot of space available, swing doors are a good option as you don’t need any additional space to install the doors Swing doors and automatic swing doors operators are installed onto the actual frame on the transom and do not slide past frames or move anywhere else.
+If there is not a lot of space available, swing doors are a good option as you don’t need any additional space to install the doors.
+Swing door and automatic swing doors operators are installed onto the actual frame on the transom and do not slide past frames or move anywhere else.
 Swing doors do however require an area in which the door can swing (swept area) and an area 1.5m to allow for sensor (automatic) activation.
-As they reside within their own frame and swing back and forwards, there is no real space limitations for them.
-So, they are a good and cost effective option for anywhere.
+As they reside within their own frame and swing back and forwards, there is no real space limitations for them, so, they are a good and cost effective option for almost anywhere.

 What are the costs for Swing Doors?